gavinlyonsrepo/Arduino_Clock_3/Readme.md

 provided.
 Address and data are transferred serially through an I2C bidirectional bus.

-This project allows saving of an Alarm in the RTC and triggers on the SQW output of DS3231 An Buzzer is connected as an alarm.
+This project allows saving of an Alarm in the RTC and triggers on the SQW output of DS3231.
+Pressing S1 stops the Alarm once it is switched on.
+An Buzzer is connected as an alarm.
 You may wish to modify these modules, depending on your use case, some users remove the power led, charging circuit and pull up resistors.
 See here for more info [URL link](https://protosupplies.com/product/ds3231-rtc-with-eeprom-module/)